Bids worth Rs 77K cr received for spectrum auction

-New Delhi, March 1 (IANS) The first day of the much anticipated telecom auctions attracted Rs 77,146 crore of bids, said Telecom Minister Ravi Shankar Prasad.
+New Delhi: The first day of the much anticipated telecom auctions attracted Rs 77,146 crore of bids, said Telecom Minister Ravi Shankar Prasad.

 Bidding took place for spectrum in 800 MHz, 900 Mhz, 1,800 MHz, 2,100 MHz and 2,300 MHz bands.
 However, the participants did not bid in 700 MHz abd 2,500 MHz bands.